Washiki/myElves/README.md

 ---
 ## Proj
-Even simpler command wrapper script that creates a tag and readme file in a "project" directory.
+Even simpler command wrapper script that creates a tag and readme file in a project directory.
 This was born completely out of my laziness to manage tag files and call ctags and whatnot.

 #### Usage